OpenSTEF/openstef/docs/source/user_guide/concepts/metalearning.rst

 .. mermaid:: /diagrams/user_guide/concepts/metalearning_diagram_3.mmd

-The ``StackingCombiner`` treats base forecaster outputs as features for a second-stage regression model.
-A template ``Forecaster`` is cloned for each quantile, and each clone learns to map the vector of base predictions to the final target value.
+The :class:`~openstef_meta.models.forecast_combiners.stacking_combiner.StackingCombiner` treats base forecaster outputs as features for a second-stage regression model.
+A template :class:`~openstef_models.models.forecasting.forecaster.Forecaster` is cloned for each quantile, and each clone learns to map the vector of base predictions to the final target value.
 This is more expressive than weighted averaging (the meta-regressor can learn non-linear transformations of base predictions) but requires more training data to avoid overfitting.

 Configuration
 -------------